The $117 Million Mirage: Why Most Legacy Gift Lists Are Illusions

 Five genuine legacy phone calls will always outperform 1,270 fictional ones.

 For nonprofits serious about building authentic bequest pipelines, success lies not in accumulating names but in nurturing relationships.
 The donors who remember making their commitments are the only ones who matter.
-You simply cannot build a bequest program on a shiny object on your website whose sole purpose is to create an online free will.
+You simply cannot build a bequest program on a shiny object on your website whose sole purpose is to collect unverified “committed wills” that never become actual bequests through someone making an online free will.

 We value your insights!
 What stood out to you in this article?
 Join or start a conversation below.